livujjwal/F1-C2-Blog/README.md

 ##Getting Started

 In this section, we provide an overview of Blog and explain how to get started with the project.
-It includes information on prerequisites, setup, and any initial configurations that users or contributors should be aware of.
+It includes information that users or contributors should be aware of.

 ##Tech Used